007revad/Synology_HDD_db/README.md

 ### Description

-Add your HDD, SSD, SAS and NVMe drives to your Synology's compatible drive database.
+Add your SATA or SAS HDDs and SSDs plus SATA and NVMe M.2 cache drives to your Synology's compatible drive databases.

 The script works in DSM 7 and DSM 6.